stephenhouser/k40-whisperer/README.md

 # Install Dependencies
 brew install libusb
+brew cask install xquartz
 brew cask install inkscape
 ```

 You need not read any further in this document.
-You should be albe to run K40 Whisperer.
+You should be able to run K40 Whisperer.

 ## Rebuilding from Source (macOS)